oseiskar/simdkalman/README.md

 # predict new data
 pred = kf.predict(data, 15)
 ```
-See `examples/example.py` for more details.
+See `examples/example.py` for a more comprehensive example and
+[ReadTheDocs](https://simdkalman.readthedocs.io/) for the full documentation.

 According to `examples/benchmark.py`.
 This can be up to 100x faster than
 [pykalman](https://pykalman.github.io/).